simeononsecurity/simeononsecurity.ch/content/guides/how-to-set-up-time-sources-on-windows-domains-and-standalone-systems/index.en.md

 ## Setting Time Sources on Standalone Windows Machines

-On standalone Windows machines that are not part of a domain, the process of setting time sources may vary depending on the Windows version and regional settings.
+On standalone Windows machines that aren't part of a domain, the process of setting time sources may vary depending on the Windows version and regional settings.
 By default, standalone Windows machines typically use **time.windows.com** as the primary time source.
 However, worth noting: the default behavior can be modified.

 ### Changing the Time Source on Standalone Machines